LiNuX-Mallu/Track-Em/README.md

-<h1 align="center">Track-Em</h1>
+<h1 align="center" width="100%">Track-Em</h1>
 <img src="logo.jpeg" alt="logo" width="100%" height="auto">
 <p align="center"><b>GPS Locator using Malicious URL</b></p>
 <br>
 <h2>ABOUT TRACK-EM</h2>
-<p width="90%">This Tool can be used to locate an
+<p width="100%">This Tool can be used to locate an
 Android or ios or any other Devices which support Geolocation .
-We use javascript Geolocation api for this attack .
+We use javascript Geolocation api along with django-framework for
+this attack .
 To know more about Geolocation api click <a href="https://www.w3.org/TR/geolocation/">here</a> .
 Tool aimed on educational purpose any misuse from